 Cervical screening is a method of preventing cervical cancer by detecting abnormal cells in the cervix (lower part of the womb).
 Cervical screening is not a test for cancer, but it is a test to check the health of the cervix.
 Most women's test results show that everything is normal.
 But for one in 20 women, the test will show some changes in the cells of the cervix.
 Most of these changes will not lead to cervical cancer and the cells will go back to normal on their own.
 In some cases, the abnormal cells need to be treated to prevent them becoming a problem later.

 Since September 2008 there has been a national programme to vaccinate girls aged 12-13 against human papilloma virus (HPV).
 There is also a three-year catch up campaign that will offer the HPV vaccine (also known as the cervical cancer jab) to 13-18 year old girls.
-The programme is delivered largely through secondary schools, and consists of three injections that are given over a six-month period.
+The programme is delivered largely through secondary schools, and consists of two injections that are given over a six-month period.
 In the UK, more than 1.4 million doses have been given since the vaccination programme started.

 Human papilloma virus (HPV)